Kinvey/kinvey-cli/README.md

 * `flex clear`

-   Removes the current Flex Service configuration from the Node.js project directory that it has been executed in.
+   When executed in a Node.js project directory, this command removes the current Flex Service configuration from the project.

 * `help`